aleabodo/survival-pi-docs/docs/wiki/Premium/premium.md

 ### Why is the donation website different from this one?

-I decided to not host the website and payment method myself and rather go with the trust service [Tebex](pagename://https://www.tebex.io/).
+I decided to not host the store website and payment method myself and rather go with the trusted service [Tebex](pagename://https://www.tebex.io/).
 It's a service that lots of servers use, including Hypixel.
 They handle all of the payment transactions and are also legally liable.

 ### Do I need to add my personal information?